U12 (Berlin U-Bahn)

-The U12 is a former Berlin U-Bahn line.
+The U12 is a Berlin U-Bahn line.
 It existed between 1993 and June 2003, as a peak-time and night line between Ruhleben (today U2) and Warschauer Straße (today U1) stations.

 The line was withdrawn in June 2003 and more night-time lines were introduced, which is U1, U2, U3 (from 2006), U5, U6, U7, U8 and U9.

-On 22 June 2020, the U12 line was reinstated due to maintenance repairs of the U1, U2 and U3.
-The U12 runs between Kottbusser Tor (via Wittenbergplatz) to Ruhleben station.
-It is expected to run until 9 August 2020.
+The route remains available for temporary use when it is not possible to run a full U1, U2 or U3 service for reasons such as maintenance.

 Route

 From November 1956, no trains ran through from Pankow to Ruhleben, as the line AI was shortened to today's Theodor-Heuss-Platz and a new line designated ABI was implemented, which in May 1957 had been called line BI.
 This changed from Ruhleben coming behind Wittenbergplatz station on the relief route in the direction of Warschauer Brücke.

 In 1966, this became the well-known line 1, after which the eponymous musical is named and whose plot plays on this line, before renumbering to U1 in 1984.
 In 1990, a night-time variant was introduced.

 Its eastern end point was Schlesisches Tor in the West Berlin district of Kreuzberg from 13 August 1961 to 13 November 1993, due to the route's truncation by the construction of the Wall.
 After German reunification, the connection between Warschauer Straße and Schlesisches Tor was reopened in October 1995.
 This led to the lines U1 (from Krumme Lanke), U12 (from Ruhleben) and U15 (from Uhlandstraße) running to Warschauer Straße.